Best Hairstyles

 Oblong Face Shape

-Oblong faces are significantly longer than wide.
+Oblong faces are significantly longer than wide, with a long forehead, long mid-face, and narrow overall shape.
 The goal is adding horizontal width and reducing the appearance of length.
-2026's curtain bangs trend is particularly well-timed for oblong faces.
+2026's curtain bangs trend is particularly well-timed for oblong faces — it's the year's biggest trend and one of the most effective oblong-face corrections available.

 Best 2026 Styles